iter8-tools/iter8/content/about/_index.md

 ---
-menuTitle: About
+title: About
-title: Iter8 enables statistically robust continuous experimentation of microservices in your CI/CD pipelines
 weight: 10
 summary: Learn more about iter8
 ---

+### Iter8 enables statistically robust continuous experimentation of microservices in your CI/CD pipelines

 Use an `iter8 experiment` to safely expose competing versions of a service to application traffic, gather in-depth insights about key performance and business metrics for your microservice versions, and intelligently rollout the best version of your service.